feathers-plus/feathers-mongoose-advanced/README.md

 ```

 ## Changelog

+### 0.1.0
+* `$select` support in a query allows you to pick which fields to include in the query results.
+* Added virtual field for `id` to every service.
+* Removed support for filters in favor of using [feathers-hooks](https://www.npmjs.com/package/feathers-hooks).

 ### 0.0.4
 You no longer have to pass in an id on findOne.
 If an id is present, the query will be executed as a findById().
 All other params will be ignored.
 If no id is present, the params.query object will be used in a findOne().